eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 Enabling Shared Memory Transport
 --------------------------------

-SHM transport is not enabled by default.
+*Fast DDS* enables a SHM transport by default.
+Nevertheless, the application can enable other SHM transports if needed.
-To enable SHM transport in a DomainParticipant, you need to create an instance of SharedMemTransportDescriptor and add it to the user transport list of the DomainParticipant.
+To enable a new SHM transport in a :ref:`dds_layer_domainParticipant`, first create an instance of :ref:`transport_sharedMemory_transportDescriptor`, and add it to the user transport list of the :ref:`dds_layer_domainParticipant`.

 The examples below show this procedure in both C++ code and XML file.

 +--------------------------------------------------+